May 30, 2026

 New Bern Academy

+Tryon Palace will host a United States Colored Troops (USCT) Commemorative Anniversary event Saturday, May 30, from 11 a.m. – 3 p.m. at the New Bern Academy Museum, located at 508 New St., New Bern.
 During the Civil War, New Bern became a place of refuge and opportunity for formerly enslaved people seeking freedom.
-It was here that many African American men stepped forward to serve in the USCT, courageously fighting for the Union and for the promise of liberty.
+It was there that many African American men stepped forward to serve in the USCT, courageously fighting for the Union and the promise of liberty.
+Tryon Palace offers this event in celebration of those brave men, the founding of the North Carolina Bureau of Colored Troops, and its impact on New Bern.

-Local author and historian Dr. David Cecelski will give a keynote address on Abraham Galloway’s advocacy for enslaved people, pushing for the American Civil War to become a fight for liberation and not just the preservation of the Union.
-Cecelski is a native of Carteret County and a co-recipient of the N.C.
-Literary and Historical Association’s Christopher Crittenden Memorial Award.
+Author and historian Dr. David Cecelski will give a keynote address at the New Bern Academy Museum on the USCT and Abraham Galloway’s advocacy for enslaved people, as he pushed for the American Civil War to become a fight for liberation and not just the preservation of the Union.
+Cecelski is the author of “The Fire of Freedom: Abraham Galloway and the Slaves’ Civil War” (UNC Press, 2012).

 This event is FREE to the public!